Complete-Arbitration-Mesh/CAM-PROTOCOL/README.md

 ## Overview

-CAM serves as a powerful and lightweight arbitration layer between your applications and AI services, enabling:
+CAM is a powerful arbitration layer between your applications and AI services, enabling:

 - **Multi-dimensional routing** based on cost, latency, reliability, and specialized capabilities
 - **Policy enforcement** for governance, security, and compliance